ashleyteow/spreadsheet-app/README.md

 Todo List:
 - Cleanup Model
-    - Reference region A1: B2
-    - direct or indirect cyclic inferences
+    - direct and indirect cyclic inferences
 - Assignment 6 things
     - update main() method to handle textual and jswing views
-        - -in some-filename -eval some-cell
         - -in some-filename -save some-new-filename
         - -in some-filename -gui
         - -gui // opens an empty blank new spreadsheet